MarcusGastaldello/FRICOSIPY/docs/surface_energy_balance.md

 ## <span style="display: inline-block; width: 1em; height: 1em;background-color: #74A0CB; border: 2px solid #404040; border-radius: 4px; "></span> Longwave Radiation

+Shortwave radiation is the thermal radiation supplied directly from the Sun that ranges from the near ultraviolet (UV), through the visible light (VIS) and to the near infrared (NIR) ranges ($\sim$ 0.2 - 3 $\mu$m) of the electromagnetic spectrum.

+Longwave radiation (otherwise known as terrestrial radiation) is the thermal radiation emitted between the Earth's surface and atmosphere that is within the infrared classification (3 - 100 $\mu$m) of the electromagnetic spectrum

+.
 Net longwave radiation is calculated in accordance with the Stefan–Boltzmann law for grey body emission:

+### Longwave Radiation Parameterisations

+#### (a) Konzelmann et al. 1994

 If the user is unable to provide incoming longwave radiation ($LW_{in}$) in the input meterological data, it can instead by derived from the fractional cloud cover ($N$) using the parametersiations of [Konzelmann et al., 1994](https://doi.org/10.1016/0921-8181(94)90013-2).
 This substitutes the air temperature ($T_a$) and atmospheric emissivity ($\varepsilon_{atm}$) into the *Stefan*-*Boltzmann* law: